Meet the Team

 Katie is coordinating the seed sovereignty programme in Wales.
 She is also co-founder of the community organisation Mach Maethlon where she coordinates a horticultural training programme, food hub and community growing scheme.
 She grows wheat as part of a collective, which is baked by a local bakery and eaten by people in Mid Wales.
 In her free time she grows field scale potatoes and salad for her local ‘solidarity veg box scheme’.
 Katie is a member of the Landworkers Alliance Cymru coordinating grou.
 She is especially interested in rare oats.

-Richie Walsh – Seed Sovereignty Programme Coordinator for Scotland
+Richie Walsh – Seed Sovereignty Programme Coordinator for Ireland

-Richie joined the team in June 2020 as the Lowlands Scotland Seed Sovereignty Coordinator.
+Richie joined the team in June 2020 as the Scotland Seed Sovereignty Coordinator before moving to Ireland.
 He has an academic background in amenity horticulture, market gardening and plant conservation.
 He works professionally in the field of horticultural therapy and is a keen amateur botanist specialising in the heather family native to Europe.
 He has a passion for community food growing.
 Over the last decade, he has set up and run community gardens in Dublin, Amsterdam and Glasgow.
 When not digging in a garden or wandering and botanising in the countryside, Richie can be found brewing his own beer, mead and hedgerow wines.

 Catherine Howell, Seed Sovereignty Programme Coordinator for Northern England